wpmetabox/docsv2/docs/creating-fields-with-code.md

 :::info Media modal limitation

-Because of some limitations in the media modal, only simple fields such as text, select, radio, checkbox work.
-Other fields that require custom JavaScript don't work, unfortunately.
+Only simple fields such as text, select, radio, checkbox work in the media modal.
+Other fields that require custom JavaScript don't work.

 :::